 The years indicated in the bipolar roadmap are not the start of production year but rather the start of prototyping year.
 The life span of BiCMOS technologies (defined by length of time at a significant production volume) is much longer (~10 years) than that of CMOS technologies.
 This is because, for a given application, they may not benefit appreciably from simple (critical dimension) scaling.
-The end result is that BiCMOS technologies are not available for each CMOS node.
+The end result is that BiCMOS technologies are not available for each CMOS node and several years separate two BiCMOS generations (a 4-year plateau is assumed in the roadmap).
 For these reasons, the roadmap provided here does not attempt to tie bipolar performance to a given CMOS node.
 CMOS node choice depends on many factors, some of which are company specific: bipolar performance requirements, gate density requirements, process integration compatibility, development time, and cost.
-However, a year-by-year roadmap is maintained to reflect the continued increase in bipolar performance as applications require higher operating frequencies.

-Today, the most advanced BiCMOS technologies utilizing the HS-NPN offer 180 nm and 130 nm CMOS.
-This represents a four to five generation technology-node gap between advanced CMOS and BiCMOS technologies.
+Today, the production-qualified BiCMOS technologies utilizing the HS-NPN offer 180 nm and 130 nm CMOS.
+This represents a four to five generation technology-node gap between CMOS and BiCMOS technologies.
 This is explained by the lack of product drivers requiring dense digital functions, the cost advantages of integration on mature CMOS nodes, and the ability to achieve excellent HS-NPN performance at these CMOS nodes.
-In the coming years, 90 nm to 45 nm BiCMOS technologies could appear for mm-wave SOC applications that cannot be addressed by pure CMOS technologies.
-HV-BiCMOS technologies, which include C-BiCMOS, usually lag behind HS-BiCMOS technologies with

-CMOS nodes ranging between 350 nm and 180 nm today.
+However, 90 nm and 55 nm BiCMOS technologies are under development to address mm-wave SOC applications that cannot be covered by pure CMOS technologies.
+For comparison, HV-BiCMOS technologies, which include C-BiCMOS, usually lag behind HS-BiCMOS technologies with CMOS nodes ranging between 350 nm and 180 nm today.
 They tend to cover applications for which large gate densities are usually not required and for which cost is of primary importance.

-1.3.
-COMPOUND SEMICONDUCTORS CONSISTING OF ELEMENTS FROM GROUPS III AND V [BOTH BIPOLAR AND FIELD EFFECT TRANSISTORS (FET)]
+1.3 GROUP III-V COMPOUND SEMICONDUCTORS CONSISTING OF ELEMENTS FROM GROUPS III AND V [BOTH BIPOLAR AND FIELD EFFECT TRANSISTORS (FET)]

-In previous editions of the RFAMS chapter, III-V compound semiconductor devices were treated in two different sections, each associated with their applications, namely power amplifiers (0.4 - 10 GHz) and millimeter wave (10 - 100 GHz) and integrated into tables with silicon based devices.
-For 2011 III-V devices are being addressed as a single group covering the frequency range of 0.4 - 300 GHz.
-We have extended the upper frequency range to 300 GHz to cover the traditional millimeter wave frequency band (30 - 300 GHz).
-For RF, microwave, millimeter wave and mixed signal applications, if the performance requirements can be satisfied by silicon they will be, primarily for cost and integration density reasons.
+For RF, microwave, millimeter wave and mixed-signal applications, if the performance requirements can be satisfied by silicon and SiGe they will be, primarily for cost and integration density reasons.
 Therefore, the drivers for continued development of III-V devices are based on applications that require higher frequency, wider bandwidth, higher power, higher gain, higher dynamic range, higher efficiency or lower noise performance than can be achieved with silicon based devices.
 III-V devices will continue to serve niche or performance driven applications where silicon performance is not adequate.
-In addition, recent advances in the heterogeneous integration of III-V devices with Si CMOS on silicon substrates will enable the realization of RF and mixed signal circuits that take advantage of the superior performance of III-V devices and the high integration density of Si CMOS.
+In addition, continued advances in the heterogeneous integration of III-V devices with Si CMOS on silicon substrates will enable the realization of RF and mixed-signal circuits that take advantage of the superior performance of III-V devices and the high integration density of Si CMOS.